 More to the story

-According to Prof Jennings, this drop in oestrogen can lead to a rise in LDL or ‘bad’ cholesterol and fall in HDL or ‘good’ cholesterol.
 It’s also worth mentioning that women’s hormone levels aren’t the only factor affecting heart health at midlife.
-Prof Jennings says that blood vessels can become less flexible and more prone to plaque build-up.
+Professor Jennings says that blood vessels can become less flexible and more prone to plaque build-up.
 “Together, these changes can lead to high blood pressure and sometimes high blood sugar (glucose) levels, which are important risk factors for heart disease.”

-Weight gain generally occurs around this time, which can have an impact too, adds Jean Hailes endocrinologist Dr Sonia Davison. “[It] tends to be around the abdominal or tummy region, and is linked with increased risk of heart disease,” she says.
+Weight gain generally occurs around this time, which can have an impact too, adds Dr Sonia Davison, an endocrinologist at the Jean Hailes Clinics.
+“It tends to be around the abdominal or tummy region, and is linked with increased risk of heart disease,” she says.

 The power of heart health checks

-Prof Jennings adds that all women should see their GP for a heart check earlier than these recommended ages if they have a family history of heart disease at a young age or any of the ‘women-specific’ risk factors for heart disease.
-“These include premature or early menopause, polycystic ovarian syndrome (PCOS), or a history of pregnancy conditions like pre-eclampsia or gestational diabetes,” he says.
+But Professor Jennings adds you should see your doctor for a heart health check earlier if you have a family history of heart disease at a young age or any of the ‘women-specific’ risk factors for heart disease.
+“These include premature or early menopause, polycystic ovary syndrome (PCOS), or a history of pregnancy conditions like pre-eclampsia or gestational diabetes.”

 Time to take action